oraichain/docs-site/docs/ProtocolMessages.md

 ### MsgEditOracleScript

-Edits an existing oracle script given the unique `int64` identifier (i.e. oracleScriptID).
+Editing an existing oracle script given the unique `int64` identifier (i.e. oracleScriptID).
 The sender must be the owner of the oracle script for the transaction to succeed.

 Parameter | Type | Description
 ---------|----------|---------